 Most patients with VTE have one or more clinical risk factors for venous thrombosis.
 The most common risk factors in hospitalized elderly patients are recent surgery, previous VTE, trauma, and immobility, as well as serious illness, including malignancy, chronic heart failure, stroke, chronic lung disease, acute infections, and inflammatory bowel disease.
 A particularly important major risk factor for VTE in elderly patients is major orthopedic surgery, both elective and after hip fracture, where fatal PE is a leading cause of in-hospital death.
 Common risk factors in outpatients include hospital admission within the past 3 months, malignancy, previous VTE, cancer chemotherapy, estrogen therapy, presence of an antiphospholipid antibody, and familial thrombophilia.
 Less common risk factors are paroxysmal nocturnal hemoglobinuria, nephrotic syndrome, and polycythemia vera.
 A recent study of elderly patients has reported frailty to be a risk factor for VTE.

 Age is thought to have at least an additive influence on the risk of VTE when combined with other risk factors for VTE and the prevalence of many risk factors is greater in the elderly.
 Consequently, the risk of VTE in high-risk situations, such as following surgery, is greater in older than younger persons.

 The risk of thrombosis is about 50-fold higher in persons with a previous VTE than in the general population, and recurrent thrombosis accounts for about one quarter of all acute episodes of VTE.
-When anticoagulant therapy is stopped after 3 or more months of treatment, the ...
+When anticoagulant therapy is stopped after 3 or more months of ...